ansible-collections/ibm_zos_core/README.md

 ansible-galaxy collection install ibm.ibm_zos_core --upgrade
 ```

-<br/>You can also install a specific version of the collection, for example, if you need to downgrade for some reason.
+<br/>You can also install a specific version of the collection, for example, if you need to install a different version.
 Use the following syntax to install version 1.0.0:

 ```sh
 ansible-galaxy collection install ibm.ibm_zos_core:1.0.0